June Orientation FAQs for Students

-Where is the parking lot for Orientation and is there a fee?
+Where is there a parking lot for Orientation and is there a fee?

-Parking for the Orientation program is provided in the Gutterson Garage, located next to the Harris/Millis residence hall.
-For directions and parking information, click here.
+Parking for the Orientation program is provided in the Gutterson Parking Garage, located next to the Harris/Millis Complex.
+There is no parking fee for those attending Orientation.

 Should I wait to attend Orientation until my pending AP and/or IB scores are in?